tremckinley/QR-Card/README.md

 ### What I learned

 This was a good opportunity to get back into project building and web development.
 Deploying the project and using Github again were my main goals.
 I am working my way up to developing my Frontend skills and want to begin showcasing that for accountability.
+This was my introduction to Vercel, most importantly.

 ## Author